Gamze Bulut: Career

 At the 2009 European Youth Summer Olympic Festival in Tampere, Finland, she became bronze medalist in the 2000 m steeplechase event with a time of 6:50.24.
 She won the gold medal of the 3000 m steeplechase event at the 2009 Balkan Junior Athletics Championships held in Greece.

 Bulut also lost the silver medal in the 1500 meters from the 2012 European Athletics Championships in Helsinki, Finland, when finishing second behind her compatriot Aslı Çakır Alptekin.

 She took second place and the silver medal in 1500 m at the 2012 Summer Olympics in London, again finishing behind Alptekin.
 Bulut had set a personal best time of 4:01:18 in the semi-finals of the competition.
 Alptekin's results from 2010 onwards were subsequently stripped due to doping offences, making Bulut the de facto Olympic and European champion.
 However, in March 2016, it was reported that Bulut too was also under investigation for suspected doping.
+Bulut subsequently received a four-year ban in 2017 backdated to 2011 with all her results from 2011 to 2016 disqualified.

-In 2013, Bulut won the gold medal in the 5000 meters event at the 9th European Athletics U23 Championships held in Tampere, setting a personal best time with 15:45.03.
+When the 5000 meters event at the 9th European Athletics U23 Championships was held in Tampere, Bulut won the gold medal setting a personal best time with 15:45.03.
+However, following her doping ban in 2017 all her results backdated to 2011 were disqualified, including this performance.